joyfully3334/square-equations-solver-ded-pre/README.md

 ## Options

 --help       Display this information.
---self-check Check tests from test.txt.
+--self-check Check tests from tests.txt and tests_parse.
 --silent     Dont print welocme message.
 --parse      Use parsing version of programm.